 The Andaman Islands lie serenely nestled in the Bay of Bengal.
 It is a tropical paradise widely known for their pristine natural beauty.
 The beauty arises mainly out of the lush green forests, turquoise waters and white sandy beaches.
 The islands offer a serene escape from the hustle and bustle of daily life.
 The archipelago is dotted with vibrant coral reefs teeming with marine life, making it a haven for snorkelers and divers.
 Dense mangroves and rich biodiversity provide a perfect backdrop for nature lovers and adventure seekers alike.
 The Andamans’ unspoiled landscapes, along with their tranquil atmosphere, create a captivating allure that leaves every visitor enchanted.

-Suggested Read: Places to visit in Andaman and Best time to Visit Andaman
+Suggested Read: Game fishing in Andaman and Trekking in Andaman

 Chatham Saw Mill